NBA Finals: Boston Celtics storm back in fourth quarter to shock Golden State Warriors in series opener

 He finished with 34 points in the end to lead the Dubs, who dropped their first game at home this postseason.

-The Celtics' chief scoring option Jayson Tatum operated more as a facilitator, finishing with 12 points, 13 assists and just two turnovers but finished just 3-for-17 on field goal attempts.
+The Celtics' chief scoring option Jayson Tatum operated more as a facilitator, finishing with 12 points, 13 assists and just two turnovers but shot just 3-for-17 from the field.
 The other Jay, Jaylen Brown, helped take on the scoring load instead, with 24 points – including five quick points early in the fourth to reduce the gap – as well as seven rebounds, five assists, two steals and a block in an all-action display.

 White also made a massive contribution from the bench, scoring 21 points including 5-of-8 from distance.